 Faith Baptist Bible College is a fully accredited Baptist Bible college located on a 52-acre suburban campus in Ankeny, Iowa.
-As a fundamental Baptist institution of Christian higher education, the mission of the college is to prepare vocational Christian workers and ministry leaders for local churches throughout the world.
-Faith's motto, "With the Word to the World," reflects this goal of ministry and service.
-For more information visit faith.edu, call 1-888-FAITH.4.U, or contact admissions@faith.edu.
+As a Baptist institution of Christian higher education, the mission of the college is to equip vocational Christian workers and other servant leaders while inspiring them to take the Word to the world.
+For more information visit faith.edu, call 1-888-324-8448, or contact admissions@faith.edu.